Nijnxw/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:memo: LESSON_NAME follows the format 'X-Y' where X is the week number, and Y is the lesson number.
+:warning: **Warning:** LESSON_NAME follows the format 'X-Y' where X is the week number, and Y is the lesson number.
 There can be more than 9 weeks (as in 10-1) but not more than 9 lessons in a week (1-10 would be invalid).

 </div>